 Additional factors that might make this task even trickier are stress caused by sudden changes in food consumption patterns, exposure to environmental pollutants, extensive travel and unexpected changes in weather.

-Therefore, under such adverse circumstances, the harmful bacteria may become predominant (a condition referred to as “bacterial overgrowth”) and create an imbalance, which may in turn impair normal gut function and lead to various problems, ranging from inefficient digestion, diarrhoea, constipation and flatulence to severe gastro-intestinal disorders.
+Therefore, under such adverse circumstances, the harmful bacteria may become predominant (a condition referred to as “bacterial overgrowth”) and create an imbalance or dysbiosis, which may in turn impair normal gut function and lead to various problems, ranging from inefficient digestion, diarrhoea, constipation and flatulence to severe gastro-intestinal disorders.

 So what can we do to bring some of those health boosting bacteria back?
 A logical approach to restoring the balance of intestinal flora would be the use of naturally occurring microorganisms.
 A superior and potential species among Lactobacillus is Bacillus coagulans.
 This species forms spores, which on activation in the acidic environment of the stomach, can germinate and proliferate in the intestine, produce the favoured L (+) form of lactic acid and effectively prevent the growth of pathogens (harmful bacteria).

-Due to the spore-forming nature of LactoSpore®, it is resistant to most chemical and physical conditions (e.g. acid and heat) and therefore is able to survive manufacturing, shipping and storage with no loss of viable count.
-Furthermore, LactoSpore® is room temperature stable and does not require refrigeration conditions.
+LactoSpore® is a sporebiotic; it is this spore-forming nature of these bacteria that makes them resistant to most chemical and physical conditions (e.g. acid and heat) and therefore they are able to survive manufacturing, shipping and storage with no loss of viable count.

-Bacillus coagulans is able to survive and flourish in the gut through the mechanism of competitive exclusion.
-There is first a competition for limited nutrients by all bacteria, the acidic environment created by the production of (L+) lactic acid prevents the growth of pathogenic microbes and allows growth of Bacillus coagulans which ultimately dominate the microflora.
+Once settled in the intestines, Bacillus coagulans is able to survive and flourish through the mechanism of competitive exclusion.
+There is first a competition for limited nutrients by all bacteria, the acidic environment created by the production of lactic acid by Bacillus coagulans prevents the growth of pathogenic microbes and allows growth of Bacillus coagulans which ultimately dominate the microbiota.
 In addition, Bacillus coagulans also produces Bacteriocins (antimicrobial proteinaceous compounds) that are inhibitory towards both Gram (+) and Gram (-) bacteria.